Blog

 One of the perks of building your own home is having a say in how it’s designed and built.
 You can control the process from concept to completion, including design elements like floor plans and lighting.
 For instance, you can select a color scheme and a material type that best suits your lifestyle.
 The result is a home that is unique and livable.
 It’s also environmentally friendly and low maintenance.

 There are many prefab companies in Bethesda MD, so you can be sure to find the best fit for you.
-It’s also important to choose a company that’s well established in your market.
+It’s also important to choose a company that’s well-established in your market.
 For example, modular housing companies that have been around for a few decades are likely to offer the best quality products.
-Choosing the right one will help ensure that you get the house of your dreams, on time and on budget.
+Choosing the right one will help ensure that you get the house of your dreams, on time and budget.
 You can be confident that you’ll be proud of your new home for years to come.
-To learn more about this unique and innovative building method, contact your local agent for a no obligation quote and more information about the panelized homes in Bethesda, MD.
+To learn more about this unique and innovative building method, contact your local agent for a no-obligation quote and more information about the panelized homes in Bethesda, MD.

 2. Lowers Costs

 Prefab panels are a growing trend in construction, with designers praising the ability to save money while executing a sleek design.
 It’s also environmentally friendly, with fewer materials to haul and less waste.
-And prefab buildings have a “cool” factor that can be appealing to many homeowners, according to architect Robert Gurney.
+Prefab buildings have a “cool” factor that can be appealing to many homeowners, according to architect Robert Gurney.

-Another big advantage of building a home with prefab panels is that they can be built in the same time as stick-built homes, says Michael Winn of Winn Design + Build in Falls Church, Virginia.
+Another big advantage of building a home with prefab panels is that they can be built at the same time as stick-built homes, says Michael Winn of Winn Design + Build in Falls Church, Virginia.
 He estimates that his company can cut the number of hours it takes to construct a custom home by 15 percent or more, which can add up to big savings over the life of the project.

 But the process can be complicated, especially when it comes to finding a site and transporting the house.
 Transportation rules are often very strict, limiting the size of boxes that can be carried across states and into neighborhoods.
 In addition, utilities and topography can be issues that require a lot of planning.

-In areas of the United States with high demand for homes, such as Washington, D.C., Northern Virginia and Maryland, a prefab home can be a great investment.
-In these areas, the average dollar per square foot sales price for a prefabricated home can be much higher than the cost to build it.
+In areas of the United States with high demand for homes, such as Washington, D.C., Northern Virginia, and Maryland, a prefab home can be a great investment.
+In these areas, the average dollar per-square-foot sales price for a prefabricated home can be much higher than the cost to build it.

 The break-even point, however, is usually closer to $600 – $630 per square foot.
 That number varies depending on the neighborhood, but it’s a good place to start.